dotansimha/graphql-code-generator/docs/migration/from-0-18.md

 title: Migration to 1.0.0
 ---

+*March 20th, 2019*

 ## What has changed?

 Our goals (and achievements) for 1.0.0 release was:

 - Rename all package from `graphql-codegen-...` to scoped packages `@graphql-codegen/...`.
-- Stablize the core package and the YML configuration file.
+- Stabilize the core package and the YML configuration file.
-- Remove the old, depreacted code from this repostory (everything related to `flattenDocuments` and `buildSchemaContext`).
+- Remove the old, deprecated code from this repostory (everything related to `flattenDocuments` and `buildSchemaContext`).
 - Separate the CLI package from the core package, and create an easy-to-use and easy-to-consume core package.
 - Add better support for running the codegen in non-node environments, by clearing unused dependencies and add support for tree shaking.
 - Remove the dependency for Handlebars from this repository.
-- Introcude a new, easy-to-use common base for plugins, based on `Visitor` pattern, that uses `visit` from `graphql` package.
+- Introduce a new, easy-to-use common base for plugins, based on `Visitor` pattern, that uses `visit` from `graphql` package.
 - Better unit tests for all plugins packages, by use TypeScript compiler to compile each test result- makes it much easier to detect mismatches and invalid output.
 - Refactor the entire TypeScript plugin, and create better and optimized output.
 - Fix most of the GitHub issues.